 1. Keywords

-With PIM, keywords can be incorporated into product management at any time from implementation on.
+With PIM, keywords can be incorporated into product management from implementation to time.
 This means you can hit the ground running from an SEO standpoint.
 Because the content you push out to your product pages is already optimized for search.

-Because product launch involves multiple internal teams, coordinating and centralizing product content with a PIM allows everyone to contribute input.
-The result is a fuller, more robust, and better thought-out SEO strategy.
+Because a product launch involves multiple internal teams, coordinating and centralizing product content with a PIM allows everyone to contribute input.
+The result is a fuller, more robust, and better-thought-out SEO strategy.

 Also, it should go without saying, but those keywords can be amended, adjusted, deleted, or changed.
 This way, you keep pace with changing trends.
-If after implementation your pages aren’t getting as many views as you’d anticipated, the solution is simple: adjust your products’ keywords in your PIM.
+If your pages aren’t getting as many views as you’d anticipated after implementation, the solution is simple: adjust your products’ keywords in your PIM.
 It’s an easy way to bring in more traffic.

-Further, with PIM, the keywords you choose to most centrally identify your brand with can be populated across product pages to present a unified message.
-Savvy customers shop in multiple online marketplaces, and noticing your central message varies from site to site may give them an impression of carelessness.
+Further, with PIM, the keywords you choose to identify your brand most centrally can be populated across product pages to present a unified message.
+Savvy customers shop in multiple online marketplaces, and noticing your central message varies from site to site may give them the impression of carelessness.

 On the other hand, some product content needs to vary to match the buyers you target with specific channels.
-You can use buyer specific keywords can to target specific kinds of potential customers by target channel.
+You can use buyer-specific keywords to target specific kinds of potential customers by target channel.

-PIM allows you to tailor your brand message, niching your messaging where it’s most likely to resonate.
-This is important, because speaking your customers’ language, instead of trying to sell to them in sales speak they may find inauthentic and off-putting, is a recipe for success.
+PIM allows you to tailor your brand message, niching your messaging where it most likely resonates.
+This is important because speaking your customers’ language, instead of trying to sell to them in sales speak they may find inauthentic and off-putting, is a recipe for success.

 product-tag